 One of America’s most famous mountains, is accessed from Manitou Springs and is just 44 miles from Eleven Mile.
-At 14,110 feet, it can be seen even at Eleven Mile and the summit can be reached by hiking, driving or riding the cog railway through the scenic Pike National Forest.
+At 14,110 feet and the summit can be reached by hiking, driving or riding the cog railway through the scenic Pike National Forest.

 The world’s highest suspension bridge, located just west of Cañon City and about 35 miles from Eleven Mile’s south shoreline.
 The gorge offers spectacular views of the Arkansas River flowing over 1000 feet below.

 Two miles south of Florissant and 18 miles from Eleven Mile.
 Features include a wonderful collection of meadows and forests, wildlife and wildflowers.
 It is also renowned for the variety of fossils found here from earlier eras.

 Four miles south of Divide and 28 miles from Eleven Mile.
 It is one of Colorado’s largest state parks and is nestled among mountain ridges that provide spectacular views of the Pike National Forest.
 Wildlife abounds here and the fall aspen viewing is unrivaled.

 Located in Cripple Creek, which is about 42 miles from Eleven Mile.
 It is over 100 years old and was one of the first mining claims discovered in the Cripple Creek Gold Camp.
 The Cresson Gold Mine is still in operation today.
 Tours are available at both mines.

 This Scenic Byway Tour is a 131-mile loop that starts in Florissant and takes in the majestic views of the Beaver Creek Wilderness Area and the Royal Gorge, it then returns through the historic mining towns of Cripple Creek and Victor.